hokushin118/rps-microservices/microservices/rps-cmd-service/README.md

     > cd common/rps-grpc-lib
 ```

-* And run _mvn clean install_ in the root directory of the rps-grpc-lib project to generate Java model classes and
+* And run "mvn clean install" in the root directory of the rps-grpc-lib project to generate Java model classes and
   service descriptions for microservices from proto3 models.

 ```